Book cover

 }

-In this example, MockBookService is a class used to create mocks of BookService, i.e., objects that implement this interface with a trivial behavior.
-Particularly, the mock object, named service, only returns data about the book with ISBN 1234.
-The purpose of this mock is to allow the implementation of a test that does not access a remote and slow service.
+In this example, MockBookService is a class used to create mocks of BookService, i.e., objects that implement this interface with a simplified behavior.
+Specifically, the mock object, named service, only returns data about the book with ISBN 1234.
+The purpose of this mock is to allow a test that does not access a remote or slow service.
 In the testGetBook method, we first use the mock to create an object of type BookSearch.
-Then, we call the getBook method to search for a book and return its title.
+Then, we call the getBook method to search for a book and retrieve its title.
 Finally, we execute an assertEquals.
-As the test uses a MockBookService, it checks if the returned title is the only one searched by this mock.
+Since the test uses the MockBookService, it verifies if the returned title matches the predefined value searched by this mock.

 However, one question remains: what does testGetBook actually test?
-In other words, what requirements are being verified with such a simple mock object?
+More precisely, what requirements are being verified with such a simple mock object?
 In this case, we are not testing access to the remote service, as mentioned earlier.
-This requirement is too complex for unit tests.
-Instead, we are just testing whether the logic of creating a Book object from a JSON document is working as expected.
-In a more comprehensive test, we can include additional fields in Book besides the title.
-Additionally, we can test with more books by extending the mock.
+That requirement is beyond the scope of unit tests.
+Instead, we are simply testing whether the logic of creating a Book object from a JSON document is working as expected.
+For a more comprehensive test, we could include additional fields in Book besides the title.
+Additionally, we could test with more books by extending the mock.

 8.6.1 Mock Frameworks

-Mocks (or stubs) are so common in unit tests that there are frameworks that facilitate their creation.
-We won’t delve into the details of these frameworks, but we at least present the code of the previous test using a mock created by a popular framework called Mockito (link).
+Due to the prevalence of mocks (or stubs) in unit testing, there are frameworks that facilitate their creation.
+While we won’t explore these frameworks in depth, we will present the code of the previous test using a mock created by a popular framework called Mockito (link).

 import static org.mockito.Mockito.when;